sav-che/TL-2/Authors/Correvon, (Louis) Henri {std. Correvon}.md

-> [!cite] BHL link: this entry starts at [page 379](https://www.biodiversitylibrary.org/item/103860#page/389/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 379](https://www.biodiversitylibrary.org/page/33266056) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Correvon, \[Louis\] Henri (1854-1939), Swiss horticulturist and botanist, born at Yverdon, set up in 1885 the Jardin Alpin d' acclimatation in Genève, had also a garden at Chêne-Bourg 1902, was director of "La Linnaea" above Bourg-Saint-Pierre at 1694 m 1889-1915, Hon.
 Dr. Sci.
 1931, Univ.
-Genève, died at Hèrisau, Appenzell. (*Correvon*).
+Genève, died at Hèrisau, Appenzell.
+**Abbreviated name**: *Correvon*

 #### Herbarium and types